opensearch-project/documentation-website/_dashboards/dashboard/plugins-dashboards.md

 ## Listing plugins

-To view a list of your installed observability plugins from a dashboard, follow these steps:
+To view a list of installed plugins from a dashboard, follow these steps:

 1. From the OpenSearch Dashboards main menu, select **Dashboard**.
 2. View the list of items and select your plugin.
 Plugins are categorized automatically as the Observability Dashboard data type, which you can filter to concentrate on just what you want to see.